 The Android Studio editor goes to great length to reduce the amount of typing needed to write code and to make that code easier to read and navigate.
-In this chapter we have covered a number of the key editor features including code completion, code generation, editor window splitting, code folding, reformatting and documentation lookup.
+In this chapter we have covered a number of the key editor features including code completion, code generation, editor window splitting, code folding, reformatting, documentation lookup and live templates.